zanata/sync/jobs-war/README.md

   ```
   To openshift standalone.xml
 - copy your system default cacerts (/etc/pki/java/cacerts) file to a folder. e.g. ~/customKeyStore/cacerts
-- import the root CA to this key store
+- import the root CA, Eng-CA to this key store
   ```keytool -importcert -keystore cacerts -alias CA-RH-cert -storepass changeit -file RH-IT-Root-CA.crt```
 - build the jobs war with ```-DcustomKeyStoreDir=~/customKeyStore```
   NOTE: it will copy everything under that folder to the war/WEB-INF/classes.
 Make sure you don't copy anything unnecessary.